Chumsy0725/FBC-SA/README.md

 This code is built on top of [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) and [ssdg-benchmark](https://github.com/KaiyangZhou/ssdg-benchmark).
 Please follow the instructions provided in https://github.com/KaiyangZhou/Dassl.pytorch and https://github.com/KaiyangZhou/ssdg-benchmark to install the `dassl` environment, as well as to prepare the datasets.

+## Checkpoints

+All the checkpoints for our method on top of FixMatch are available on this [link](https://mega.nz/folder/UOUGSSaZ#KWk-X8uVgNhSpzUlnwG7DQ).

 ## How to run

 The script is provided in `ssdg-benchmark/scripts/FBASA/run_ssdg.sh`.
 You need to update the `DATA` variable that points to the directory where you put the datasets.
 There are three input arguments: `DATASET` and `NLAB` (total number of labels).